aarnphm/aarnphm.github.io/content/tags/technical.md

 ---
-title: "Technical"
-description: "Notes and blog posts on technical subjects.
-This garden represents my technical endavour."
+description: Notes and blog posts on technical subjects.
+This garden represents my technical endavour.
 ---